I have practiced as a psychotherapist for about seven years now.

 My own personal therapeutic journey is unique and not everyone is meant to have such a deep and meaningful relationship with their counsellor or psychotherapist for the healing or exploration to work.

 But I have to mention this as it is very obvious that she helped me develop resilience and that in my case, my therapy led me to become a psychotherapist myself.

 Prior to this I had worked in helping roles for many years.

 I supported individuals (children and adults) with Learning Difficulties, Autism and Asperger's syndrome, for about 15 years.
 I practiced this profession in three European countries such as, Switzerland, France and England.

-"The Foyer Michael": This is an anthroposophical course on Art and Educational skills based on Rudolph Steiner philosophy (otherwise called Waldorf Education) that I did in my late twenties and that changed my life considerably.
+"The Foyer Michael": This is a course on Art and Educational skills based on Rudolph Steiner philosophy (otherwise called Waldorf Education) that I did in my late twenties.
 Living in the community and learning about biodynamic gardening, art & craft work like copper, stone carving, painting, clay modelling, theatre and singing.
 The learning in this course was connecting the cognitive, emotional and physical aspects of the human, valuing the uniqueness of each person.